bermi/snapdir/docs/adr/0005-native-in-process-cloud-stores.md

 Implement all cloud stores in-process using native Rust SDKs: `aws-sdk-s3` for S3 and B2, `google-cloud-storage` for GCS.
 The shipped binary never shells out to `aws`, `gcloud`, `b2`, `b3sum`, or `sqlite3`.
-External system binaries are permitted only in the test/oracle harness, never in `crates/`.
-The emit-shell-command shim is retained only for third-party external stores (see ADR-0017's lane map and the store router).
+External system binaries are permitted only in the test suite, never in `crates/`.
+The emit-shell-command shim is retained only for third-party external stores, dispatched by the store router.

-This is proven by a zero-external-dependency test lane that runs the Rust round-trip with `aws`, `b2`, and `gcloud` removed from `PATH` via a sanitized symlink farm.
+This is proven by a zero-external-dependency test that runs the Rust round-trip with `aws`, `b2`, and `gcloud` removed from `PATH` via a sanitized symlink farm.

 ## Alternatives considered